amjltc295/VITON_realtime/README.md

 Real time virtual try-on for 2018 Make NTU

+## What did we do?

 We made a clothes vendor machine that has virtual try-on feature.
 Here we just demostrate the software part.

+Three models (pose / segmentation / VITON) and five threads (read frame / pose / segment / VITON / display & control) are used in this demo program.
+It's a bit tricky to make it real-time (and MakeNTU is just a 24-hour event!).

+Segmentation inference requires heavy GPU calculation and Python threading has some problem dealing with mulitple tensorflow program, so I wrote API servers to separate those parts from threads in the main program.

+By doing so, five threads could do their tasks respectively.
+If you could get a smaller segmentation network or powerful GPU, real-time virtual try-on with VITON is possible.
+For now only frame reading is real-time, while other processes need to be triggered by keyboard control.

 The virtual try-on part is based on [VITON: An Image-based Virtual Try-on Network](https://github.com/xthan/VITON) , code and dataset for the CVPR 2018 paper "VITON: An Image-based Virtual Try-on Network"